joao-svalencar/letsRept/README.md

 ```r
 citation("letsHerp")
 ```

+⚠️ ATTENTION!⚠️

+`letsHerp` is built to retrieve invaluable information from [The Reptile Database](http://www.reptile-database.org).
+Package citation should always be followed by the website citation as well.

 ### **References**
 Liedtke, H. C. (2018).
 AmphiNom: an amphibian systematic tool.
 Systematics and Biodiversity, 17(1) 1-6. https://doi.org/10.1080/14772000.2018.1518935